-SAMUEL LIGON is the author of DRIFT AND SWERVE, a collection of stories (2009), and SAFE IN HEAVEN DEAD, a novel (2003).
-His stories have appeared in The Quarterly, Alaska Quarterly Review, StoryQuarterly, New England Review, Noise: Fiction Inspired by Sonic Youth, Post Road, Keyhole, Sleepingfish, Gulf Coast, and elsewhere.
-He teaches at Eastern Washington University's Inland Northwest Center for Writers, in Spokane, Washington, and is the editor of WILLOW SPRINGS.
+SAMUEL LIGON is the author of DRIFT AND SWERVE, a collection of stories, and SAFE IN HEAVEN DEAD, a novel.
+His new novel, AMONG THE DEAD AND DREAMING, is forthcoming in 2016.
+His stories have appeared in The Quarterly, Alaska Quarterly Review, Prairie Schooner, StoryQuarterly, New England Review, Post Road, Keyhole, Sleepingfish, Hobart, Gulf Coast, New Orleans Review, and elsewhere.
+His essays appear monthly in the Inlander.
+He teaches at Eastern Washington University in Spokane, and is the editor of WILLOW SPRINGS.

-Read "Providence," one of the four "Nikki" stories in DRIFT AND SWERVE.
+"Providence," one of the four Nikki stories in DRIFT AND SWERVE.

 An interview with Katrina Hays, at Soundings.

 An excerpt from the title story in DRIFT AND SWERVE.
 Plus a note on its origins.